facebookresearch/ParlAI/docs/source/tutorial_metrics.md

   is only approximate.
 This is useful for determining if you can possibly increase the model size or the batch size.
 - `loss`: the loss metric
-- `ppl` and `token_acc`: the perplexity and per-token accuracy. these are generative performance metrics.
 - `total_train_updates`: the number of SGD updates this model was trained for.
   You will see this increase during training, but not during evaluation.